6 Mistakes You Are Making with Facebook Ads

-Years ago, when Facebook modified their algorithm and slashed down the organic reach posts received, everyone was very disappointed.
+Years ago, when Facebook modified its algorithm and slashed down the organic reach posts received, everyone was very disappointed.
 All of us wondered how are we going to get engagement and traffic now?
-But because of this restriction on organic reach more people began investing in Facebook ads.
+But because of this restriction on organic reach, more people began investing in Facebook ads.
 They experimented with different techniques, gathered data and figured out how to get the most out of ads.

 If you know the best techniques you can achieve positive results with Facebook ads quickly.
 You don’t have to worry about building an audience on Facebook before reaping the benefits.
 But if you’re among the 62% of business owners who are disappointed with their Facebook ad results, it’s because you are making some mistakes.